Storms follow heatwaves to batter Southeast Europe’s crops

 “[A]grometeorological conditions may cause vegetable prices to deviate from the seasonally typical patterns in the coming period as well, i.e. it is possible that they will record a smaller fall during the summer months than usually,” the central bank added.

-This comes after last year’s drought which dragged down agricultural production in 2022.
+This comes after last year’s drought which dragged down agricultural production.

 Wheat damaged in North Macedonia